Should I have my bird's wings clipped?

 How are wings clipped?

-While some people prefer the more cosmetic appearance when the outermost one to two feathers are left untouched, many small birds, like budgies and cockatiels, may still fly when these feathers are left at the end; ideally the outermost feathers should always be clipped.
-Both wings should be clipped simultaneously as clipping only one wing with the other left intact may cause the bird to fly around in circles.
-It is very important that you discuss wing clipping with your veterinarian, and establish a method that is functional, safe, and aesthetically appealing for you and your bird.
+For cosmetic appeal, some people prefer the outermost one to two feathers to be left untouched; however, many small birds, like budgies and cockatiels, may still fly when these feathers are left at the end.
+Ideally, the outermost feathers should always be clipped.
+Both wings should be clipped simultaneously, because clipping only one wing, with the other left intact, may cause the bird to fly around in circles.

 Can I do it myself?

-Yes, but care must be taken.
-Before attempting this yourself, have your veterinarian show you exactly how to clip and which feathers to cut.
-Ideally, have an assistant hold the bird while you do the clipping.
-Always be mindful that newly growing pin or blood feathers (that retain blood in the shaft until the feather matures) will bleed quite profusely if accidentally cut.
-It is also very easy to break a bird’s delicate wing bones when you are restraining it during trimming.
-For these reasons, you may wish to ask your veterinarian to clip the wings during regular health check-ups rather than attempting this on your own.
+Be mindful that all new feathers contain blood in the shaft until the feather matures, so any newly growing pin feathers (“blood feathers”) will bleed profusely if accidentally cut.
+It is also very easy to break a bird’s delicate wing bones when you restrain it during trimming.
+For these reasons, you may wish to ask your veterinarian to clip the wings during regular health check-ups rather than attempting it on your own.

 How often do I need to clip my bird's wings?